eliagrady/boily/README.md

 ## Browser tests

 To run your unit tests in the browser, do `npm run browser`, and open `port 8080`.
 Hot module replacement (WDS) are supported.

-## SauceLab and BrowserStack integration

-All major browsers, and their OS are already setup to work right out of the box.

-You only need to uncomment what you need inside the `karma.config.js` file, and follow the instructions on how to set this up on either `SauceLab` or `BrowserStack` homepage to get this up and running.

 ## Coveralls